seb86/attachment-slugs/readme.txt

 == Changelog ==

+= v1.0.1 - 16th February 2019 =
+* New: Ready for WordPress 5.1 release. 🎊

 = v1.0.0 - 3rd December 2018 =
-* New: Attachments can edit their own permalink slug.
+* New: Attachments can edit their own permalink slug. 🎉
 * Checked: Compaitbility with WordPress 5.0
 * Improved: The main file has been re-written.